‘Tough year’ for measles and other infectious diseases in US

 This year, some infectious diseases did trend down.
 Preliminary reports show Legionnaires’ disease down by about 20%.
 West Nile virus cases fell two-thirds, compared to 2018.
 And some other infectious terrors of the past, including tuberculosis, continued to recede.

-And the nation is a far cry from where it was at the beginning of the 20th century, when roughly 50% of U.S. deaths were attributed to infectious diseases.
-Today, it’s more like 5%.
+The nation is a far cry from where it was at the beginning of the 20th century, when roughly 50% of U.S. deaths were attributed to infectious diseases.
+Today, it is more like 5%.

 Improvements in sanitation and nutrition, and medical advances like antibiotics and vaccines, are credited with driving down deaths from infectious diseases over the last century or so.
 But sometimes new threats emerge as others wane.